 Best craft beer bars in NYC

 Since its arrival to Manhattan Avenue in early 2013, this sleek beer bar has been mobbed by suds fanatics willing to shell out a few extra bucks for rare, varied brews from across Europe and North America.
-The rotating, 21-tap draft menu always features co-owner Jeppe Jarnit-Bjergsø’s heady Evil Twin pours, alongside unique sips such as barley wine and smoked stout.
+The rotating, 21-tap draft menu features heady Evil Twin pours, alongside unique sips such as barley wine and smoked stout.

 Over the past few years, Superfund site-adjacent Gowanus has overcome its primary association with pollution as it’s welcomed an ever-growing number of hip eateries and drinkeries.
-In late 2014, noshing and sipping in the area became even easier with the arrival of Threes, a 5,000-square-foot brewery, cafe and event space serving its own excellent craft brews.
-The house double IPA packs a grassy wallop and is named accordingly: the Superf*ckingyawn might have you calling for an Uber earlier in the night than you expected.
+And noshing and sipping in the area became even easier with the arrival of Threes, a 5,000-square-foot brewery, cafe and event space serving its own excellent craft brews.

-This Long Island City charmer is a destination for beer lovers across the boroughs willing to make the trek to the industrial ‘hood to sample a well-balanced selection of serious American brews and hard-to-find European imports.
-28 taps dispense Old World classics such as Mahr’s, Massachussetts favorite High & Mighty, and Scandinavian suds from Norway’s Nøgne-Ø and Sweden’s Oppigårds.
+This Long Island City charmer is a destination for beer lovers across the boroughs willing to make the trek to the industrial ‘hood to sample a well-balanced selection of serious American brews and Old World classics.

 While plenty of serious pint-pourers opt for a “the more the merrier” approach to their tap lines, this Williamsburg classic prunes its selection to just six drafts and one cask, so that no brew goes stale.
 There’s plenty more variety to be found by the bottle, though: more than 100 choices, with a focus on European microbrews.
 Grab your quaff and settle with friends in the spacious, leafy backyard.

 This snug barroom fits just 10 stools and is half hidden away amidst the craziness of St. Marks Place, but it’s worth seeking out for its eccentric menu of brews from across the country and the world.
-Belly up to the tiny bar for one of ten rotating drafts, like a Swiss sour ale so strong—11.0% ABV—that it’s served in wee four-ounce pours, or share one of about 30 bottles with friends.
+Belly up to the tiny bar for one of ten rotating drafts, or share one of about 30 bottles with friends.
 A nice selection of ciders from Normandy, the Basque Country and New Hampshire rounds out the beverage menu nicely.